dimagi/commcare-hq/docs/messaging/contacts.rst

 If two cases are registered with the same phone number and both set the verified flag to 1, it will only be granted two-way phone number status to the case who registers it first.

+If a two-way phone number can be granted for the case, a PhoneNumber entry with verified set to True is created for it.
+This happens automatically by running celery task sync_case_phone_number (corehq/apps/sms/tasks.py) for a case each time a case is saved.

 Future State
 ^^^^^^^^^^^^